anaseto/goal/README.md

   reduce cloning by reusing dead immutable arrays, though it is not a goal to reach state-of-the-art (no SIMD, and there is still room for more special code and specialized algorithms).
-Scalar performance is typical for a bytecode-compiled interpreter (without JIT), somewhat slower than a state-of-the-art C bytecode interpreter (value representation in Go is somewhat less compact than how it can be done in C).
+Scalar performance is typical for a bytecode-compiled interpreter (without JIT), somewhat slower than a C bytecode interpreter (value representation in Go is somewhat less compact than how it can be done in C).

 If this list is not enough to satisfy your curiosity, there's also a [Why.md](docs/Why.md) text for you.
 You can also read the [Credits.md](Credits.md)